JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-7-terminal-cli/introduction/index.md

 ## Introduction

-* An overview of 7 cool command line tools, not everyone knows
+* An overview of 7 cool command line tools, not everyone knows.